ANTONIONLP/safeNLP/README.md

 Details
 ------------

 * Pre-processing: by following the best methodology and results from [our paper](https://arxiv.org/abs/2403.10144), we use [ANTONIO](https://easychair.org/publications/paper/9ZGS) to pre-process the data.
+The pre-processing comprehends embedding, reducing dimensionality and rotating the data.

     <center>
     <table style="width:100%">